Victoria Beckham Flaunts Implant-Free Cleavage: ‘I Regret Going Under The Knife’

 “I’m completely natural, except for my fingernails, and I have a bit of help with my hair and a bit of a St Tropez [fake tan] going on.”

-In a letter penned to her 18-year-old self for Vogue last year, Victoria Beckham opens up about her cosmetic surgery and her regrets for doing it.
+In a letter penned to her 18-year-old self for Vogue last year, Victoria Beckham opened up about her cosmetic surgery and her regrets for doing it.
 In the note, the singer warned her younger self not to get her boobs done.

 She also admitted that her denial was a “sign of insecurity.”